-predictions.
-Nonetheless, antitrust's economic theories, whether based on the Chicago, post-Chicago, or Harvard Schools, continue to assume rational self-interested market participants with perfect willpower.
+Some say that the Chicago School's economic theories-with their strong presumption of rational, self-interested profit maximizers with perfect willpower-lost their luster within academic circles over twenty years ago with the rise of post-Chicago School game theories.
+The post-Chicago School used rational actor models to challenge traditional Chicago predictions.
+Nonetheless, antitrust's economic theories, whether derived from the Chicago, post-Chicago, or Harvard Schools, continue to assume rational self-interested market participants operate in the market with perfect willpower.

-This rationality assumption is under attack from several inter-disciplinary economic fields, most notably behavioral economics.
-Behavioral economics, the management consulting firm McKinsey and Company recently observed, "is now mainstream."
+This rationality assumption is under attack from several interdisciplinary economic fields, most notably behavioral economics.
+Behavioral economics, the management consulting firm McKinsey & Company recently observed, "is now mainstream."
 Even before the financial crisis, behavioral economics was a hot topic.
 It is a staple in graduate economics programs, business schools, and increasingly in law schools.
-Recent best-sellers have featured behavioral economics, such as THE MYTH OF THE RATIONAL MARKET, ANIMAL SPIRITS, PREDICTABLY IRRATIONAL, and NUDGE.
+Recent best-selling books have featured behavioral economics, such as The Myth of the Rational Market, Animal Spirits, Predictably Irrational, and Nudge.
 Behavioral economics has also led to subspecialties in the areas of